 The annual grant supports cultural communities and Native California tribes engaging in traditional practices which include dance, music, material arts, foodways, and storytelling, through $5,000 awards to organizations.
-This year’s cohort represents a diverse array of cultural communities and their respective art forms and systems of knowledge.
-We’re proud to promote them all, from Lucumí/Ifa healing songs and African drum rhythms in Oakland to the public celebrations of Japanese, Mexican, and African American cross-cultural exchange and transformative creativity in Los Angeles.
+This year’s cohort represents a diverse array of cultural communities and their respective artistic forms of knowledge.
+We’re proud to promote them all, from Lucumí/Ifa healing songs and African drum rhythms in Oakland to the many practices celebrating Japanese, Mexican, and African American cultural heritage and transformative creativity in Los Angeles.

 “California is on the leading edge of demographic change for the country,” says ACTA’s executive director Amy Kitchener.
 “These grants provide artistic resources to deepen cultural practices and strengthen the connections between communities,” Kitchener says.

 A distinguished panel of cultural and community experts reviewed applications over a three-day period, and ACTA’s board of directors approved the final grant selections.
 The Living Cultures Grants Program is supported by the Walter & Elise Haas Fund, The Flora & William Hewlett Foundation, and the Surdna Foundation, with additional support from the California Arts Council and the Los Angeles County Board of Supervisors through the Los Angeles Arts Commission.

 Ballet Folklórico Nueva Antequera, Los Angeles.
 Photo courtesy of the organization.

 Dance and Drum Workshops

 The Company will continue its long-time tradition of teaching children and adolescents, with the significant addition of African drum instruction.

 The dance group will produce its 20th festival, which annually brings together different ethnic groups—originally from the state of Oaxaca, Mexico—and showcases the richness of their respective cultures.